 - To allow for a full range of motion of your head – the ability to look up and down, from left to right, and tilt your head from side to side

-Because of how freely movable the upper cervical spine is designed to be, it leaves it especially vulnerable to misaligning.
+Because of how freely movable the upper cervical spine is, it is especially vulnerable to misaligning.
 This can happen because of an accident, injury, or wear and tear.
-When an atlas or axis misalignment is present, it causes the head to be carried abnormally, tilting either to the left or the right.
+When an atlas or axis misalignment is present, it causes the head to tilt, either to the left or the right.
 When the eyes become off-level it can cause issues with the rest of the spine as well as irritate the nerves and brainstem responsible for processing signals that aid in keeping you in balance.

 Upper Cervical Chiropractic Care for Vertigo Sufferers

 Upper cervical chiropractic care looks at the relationship of the vertebrae of the upper neck and the brainstem.
 If the bones (C1 and C2) that are responsible for protecting the brainstem misalign, it can disrupt its ability to function normally.
 When the brainstem is not able to process signals properly, it can essentially confuse the brain into thinking you or the environment around you is spinning.
-This can lead to ongoing episodes of vertigo that, until the root cause is corrected, may not resolve completely.
+This can lead to ongoing episodes of vertigo that may not resolve completely until the correction of the root cause.

 To highlight just one success story out of many, a 23-year-old female sought out the care of an upper cervical chiropractor five months after a slip and fall injury that caused a mild concussion.
 As a result, she was experiencing vertigo along with chronic headaches.
-As is often the case following a head injury, an upper cervical chiropractic examination revealed that the atlas was misaligned.
+An upper cervical chiropractic examination revealed that the atlas misaligns often following a head injury.
 After a week following the first gentle upper cervical specific adjustment, the patient reported that she had not experienced any headaches or vertigo episodes at all.
 Ongoing follow-up showed that vertigo never returned.

-If you are suffering from vertigo and feel as though you’ve tried everything in order to find relief, then having your neck examined by an upper cervical chiropractor might hold the key to the lasting results you’re seeking.
+If you are suffering from vertigo, an upper cervical chiropractor might hold the key to the lasting results you’re seeking.
 The goal of upper cervical care is to precisely correct the atlas misalignment and allow it to hold in place for as long as possible.
 This eliminates the need for repeated, forceful manipulations of the neck and lets the body’s natural ability to heal occur as optimally as possible.
 To learn more about how upper cervical chiropractic care is different and about how it may be able to help you, contact a practitioner in your community for an obligation-free consultation.